MislavJaksic/Knowledge-Repository/ProgrammingLanguages/README.md

 ## Programming languages

-Languages are subdivided into folders and then they are further subdevided by topic.
+Each languages has its own folder which is further subdevided by topic.
 Topics range from how to setup a language to constructs such as lambda expressions.
-Each folder has a simple program designed to teach the reader.
+Each folder has a simple program designed to teach the reader and optinally a short README.

 ### Program structure

-The programs are all structured in the same way:
+The programs are all structured in a similar manner:
 > _comment_explaining_the_expression_or_statement
-> _expression_or_statement _single_comment_sign -> _result
+> _expression_or_statement _comment_sign -> _result